HyDrA19/FvcSnake/HowToPlay.md

 ## [Home](https://hydra19.github.io) [Scores](https://hydra19.github.io/Scores.html) How to play [Game](https://hydra19.github.io/Game.html)
-<p> How to play the game fvndnvdniid nfvnid i fnid nindfin idfnin in idni nid </P>
+<p> To play the game use the arrows keys to navigate the snake around the area to eat the food, the front of the snake must pass over it to eat it  </P>